klinker24/Android-3DTouch-PeekView/README.md

 6. Change the background dim amount
 7. Haptic feedback is optional
 8. Peek into ANY type of views.
 Example even uses a `WebView`
+9. Blur the background behind the `PeekView` for an extra "WOW" factor over the dim percentage

 ## Installation